c3333/cpp-docs.de-de/docs/dotnet/auto-gcroot-class.md

 ### <a name="remarks"></a>Bemerkungen

-Der Dekonstruktor zerstört auch das besitzende Objekt.
+Der Destruktor zerstört auch das eigene Objekt.

 ### <a name="example"></a>Beispiel